 To Die For is not that badly made a film – it is occasionally effective.
 There is a nifty scene where Scott Jacoby and Micah Grant go to cut Amanda Wyss’s head off and she returns to life halfway through the operation.
 Sydney Walsh, an appealingly round-eyed actress, gives a perky and sexy performance.

-The sequel was Son of Darkness: To Die For II (1992), which featured repeat performances from Amanda Wyss, Steve Bond and Scott Jacoby, as well as screenwriter Leslie King, but where the role of Vlad was recast with Michael Praed.
+The much better sequel was Son of Darkness: To Die For II (1991), which featured repeat performances from Amanda Wyss, Steve Bond and Scott Jacoby, as well as screenwriter Leslie King, but where the role of Vlad was recast with Michael Praed.